 What kinds of jobs could I get with my background?
-Any advice is helpful even if it involves something unrelated to my degree/work history such as any program that would lead directly to a job.
+Any advice is helpful even if it involves something unrelated to my degree or work history such as any program that would lead directly to a job.

 Simons Reply- Career Help – Freelance Sports Writing

 The first thing I would be asking myself is this: How much do I enjoy freelance sports writing?